Giveth/giveth-docs/giveconomy/GIVgarden.md

 ## Wrapping GIV & Earning Rewards
 In order to vote on proposals in the GIVgarden you’ll have to wrap your tokens.
 This exchanges your GIV tokens for GIVgarden-compatible gGIV tokens that can be staked on proposals.
 You earn rewards for all wrapped GIV, regardless of whether or not you use your wrapped GIV (gGIV) to vote on proposals.
 You can choose to wrap your GIV and get gGIV [in the GIVgarden](https://1hive.gitbook.io/gardens/actions-for-community-members/getting-started/wrap-your-tokens), or via the GIVfarm by participating in the single-asset GIV staking pool on xDai.
 When you unwrap your GIV in the GIVgarden or unstake your GIV from the single-asset GIVfarm your gGIV tokens will be burned, removing your voting power, and your GIV tokens will be returned to you.

-You can see the APR for wrapped GIV on our **GIVfarm page.(ADD LINK)** The more GIV you stake, the more rewards you get, and the higher your flowrate will be in the GIVstream.
+You can see the APR for wrapped GIV on our [**GIVfarm page**](https://giv.giveth.io/givfarm).
+The more GIV you stake, the more rewards you get, and the higher your flowrate will be in the GIVstream.
 Being an active community member is rewarding in more ways than one!